ivanmartinez4/clear_emerald/README.md

 A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Pokémon.
 Quite a few contributors to the original feature branches by DizzyEgg were members of ROM Hacking Hideout.
 You can call it RHH for short!

 [Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)

+LIST OF CREDITS:

+-Pret's team for pokeemerald.
+-Rh-hideout's team for pokeemerald-expansion.
+-Aarant for follower's system, DNS system and icons.